 - Construct an educational plan: Decide what education or skills the employee must undergo to stay with the organization.
 Remedial training or other skill development may be options.

-- Discuss an exit from the organization: Outline why this decision and was made and discuss next steps.
+- Discuss an exit from the organization: Outline why this decision was made and discuss next steps.
 Offer to help the employee in any way you can.

 Understand the possibilities.
 Enter each career development conversation with the knowledge of what promotions, lateral moves, and portion of the development budget are available.
 This gives you something to offer when employees desire additional opportunities, but also keeps you from over-promising.